 Intermediate & Advanced Music Programs

-Ensembles, Jazz Institute, Chamber Music
+Ensembles, Honors Jazz Institute, Advanced Chamber Music Institute

 For students with two plus years of experience, playing music with others in an ensemble can be a great way to expand your already extensive musical knowledge.
 The Conservatory offers advanced programs such as our Honors Jazz Program or our Advanced Chamber Music Institute.